-I completed my PhD in Law, passed without corrections, at Queen’s University of Belfast.
-My MA in Criminology, Rights and Justice was awarded from Lancaster University and my BA (Hons) in Criminology and Criminal Justice from the University of Central Lancashire.
+Marian was awarded her PhD in Law from Queen’s University Belfast in 2010.
+She holds an MA in Criminology, Rights and Justice (Lancaster University) and a BA (Hons) in Criminology and Criminal Justice (University of Central Lancashire).

 University of Kent